 I avoid flying but do need to visit my octogenarian mother in Canada soon.
 I plan on camping lots this summer in an undisclosed location about four hours away from me by car.
 A perfect environmentalist would bike or walk but at least I won’t travel very far.
 We hope to bake sourdough bread over the campfire this year.
 We’ll see how that turns out.
 Zero-waste camping has sat on my to-blog list for a while.
 Eventually I’ll write that post.

 Until I do, I’ll give you a trick:

 Freeze huge blocks of ice a week or so before your camping trip.
 Simply pour water into a large stainless steel bowl and place that in the freezer.
 That giant block lasts a lot longer than the small cubes you buy in plastic bags.
 To remove the ice from the bowl, just set the bowl out on the counter and let it rest a few minutes to melt a bit.
 Then slip it out.
 Cheap ice!
 No plastic waste!

 I did issue a TMI warning…

 Aloe makes great zero-waste lube.
-However, I don’t know how it works with condoms.
-Having had a tubal and being in a committed, monogamous relationship, I don’t use them.
+However, I don’t know how it works with condoms (it is water-based, however, so won’t break down latex like oil does).
+Having had a tubal and being in a committed, monogamous relationship, I don’t use condoms.
 If you are a sexually active zero-waster in a different situation (non-monogamous, fertile), don’t be completely neurotic.
 Use condoms!
 One trip to the doctor over an STI scare can generate more waste than a whole box of condoms.
 And an unintended pregnancy?
 Let’s just not go there.
 I haven’t tried Sustain condoms but apparently they are compostable.